-Provisions are recognised when the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation and the amount can be reliably estimated.
-Provisions are not recognised for future operating losses.
-Provision are measured at the present value of management's best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
-Provisions are reviewed at each balance sheet date and adjusted to reflect the current best estimates.
+Provisions are recognised when the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation and the amount can

 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 The increase in the provision due to the passage of time is recognised as finance cost.